Trump Will Regret Not Invoking Executive Privilege In Mueller's Russia Probe, Chris Christie Claims

 The president’s legal team has been stalling, coming up with new ways to postpone the talk, and Trump’s lawyer Rudy Giuliani offered an interesting explanation for why the president is hesitant to talk to Mueller.

-As Vox reported earlier today, Giuliani argued that the POTUS could perjure himself because “truth isn’t truth.”
+As Vox reported earlier today, Giuliani argued that the president could perjure himself because “truth isn’t truth.”